First class (aviation): History

-As aroplanes became larger, and flights more frequent, airlines came to appreciate that if they offered lower fares, they'd get more people on their planes.
-The ability to offer lower fares, for flights within and to/from the US, was restricted by the then Civil Aeronautics Board, formed in 1938 and operative since 1940.
-Originally the CAB only allowed a single fare to be charged for a flight, but after they started to slowly allow different fares in 1952, the airlines first offered different fare levels but still in one cabin style, and then in 1955, TWA came up with the concept of different service standards for the different fares.
-This marked the start of two-class planes, with the better class generally called First Class and the worse class originally, in the US, being termed Coach Class.
+As aeroplanes became larger, and flights more frequent, airlines came to appreciate that if they offered lower fares, they would get more customers on their planes.
+Initially, this was accomplished by the introduction of lower prices for the addition of some stops on the route.
+At the time, domestic fare prices in the United States were regulated by the Civil Aeronautics Board.
+In addition, the prices for international fares were controlled by the International Air Transport Association.
+Originally, the CAB allowed only a single fare to be charged for a flight, but after the IATA allowed the first "tourist fare" in the summer of 1952, the CAB changed its rules to allow different fare levels, still in a one-cabin style.
+In 1955, first in the world, TWA introduced the concept of different service standards for the different fares, marking the start of two-class planes, with the better-service fare generally called First Class and the other being termed Coach Class.